testground/testground/ROADMAP.md

 We focus on the following:

-1. Reliability: above all, Testground should be trusted by its users,
+1. Reliability: above all, Testground should be trusted by its users;
-2. Sustainability: implementing the processes & tools we need to maintain Testground in the medium and long term.
+2. Sustainability: implementing the processes & tools we need to maintain Testground in the medium and long term;
-3. Usefulness: solving needs that have been requested explicitly by projects,
+3. Usefulness: solving needs that have been requested explicitly by projects.

 We want to ensure Testground is valuable and stable before we grow its feature set.